04 Jun - 12 Jul 2020

 Sharp-eyed Barnaba has noticed furtive glances between Laura and the mysterious sea captain and realises that the sea captain is banished nobleman Enzo Grimaldo, who was engaged to Laura before her marriage.

-Enzo waits for Barnaba to arrive with Laura.
+Enzo waits aboard his ship for Barnaba to arrive with Laura.
 Their reunion is joyful and Enzo reassures her that Barnaba can be trusted.

 Everyone is after Laura: La Gioconda has been following her, intent on revenge; Alvise and his men are also in pursuit.
 Gioconda is about to stab Laura when she sees her mother’s rosary hanging round her neck.
 She decides to save Laura.